-CenterPoint Houston is required to true up transition charges annually on December 1 in compliance with the financing order.
-CenterPoint Houston's first true-up filing to adjust transition charges was filed with the Texas Utility Commission on November 1, 2006 and became effective December 1, 2006.
-The adjusted transition charges are designed to collect \$186.6 million during the twelve-month period ending November 30, 2007.
-This amount reflects an increase of \$18.4 million over the amount of transition charges that had been forecasted to be collected during the period from December 16, 2005 (the date of initial operations) through November 30, 2006 to assure funds are available on the payment dates based on the expected timing of revenue and payments.
-The increase is net of a reduction of \$4.4 million due to transition charge collections during the period from December 16, 2005 (the date of initial operations) through November 30, 2006 in excess of the amount that had been forecasted to be collected during such period.
-This over-recovery resulted from growth in billings in the residential and small commercial sectors which exceeded the previous forecasts for the twelve-month period ended October 31, 2006.
-The \$4.4 million over-recovery reduces, by 2%, the revenues that are otherwise required for the twelve-month collection period ending November 30, 2007.
+CenterPoint Houston is required to true-up transition charges annually on December 1 in compliance with the financing order.
+CenterPoint Houston's most recent true-up filing to adjust transition charges was filed with the Texas Utility Commission on November 1, 2007 and became effective December 1, 2007.
+The adjusted transition charges are designed to collect \$178.9 million during the twelve-month period ending November 30, 2008.
+Such adjusted transition charges consider the impact of the overcollection of \$14.7 million for the twelve-month period ended November 30, 2007.

 Holders of transition bonds may experience payment delays or incur losses if our assets are not sufficient to pay interest or the scheduled principal of the transition bonds.
 Funds for payments depend on the transition property and the right to collect the transition charges over a period that Texas law limits to 15 years.
-In addition, collections depend on the amount of electricity consumed within CenterPoint Houston's service territory and our ability to collect transition charges from retail electric providers.
+In addition, collections depend on the amount of electricity consumed within CenterPoint Houston's service territory and our ability to collect transition charges from retail electric providers (REPs).

-In all material respects, each materially significant retail electric provider (i) has been billed in accordance with the financing order, (ii) has made all payments in compliance with the requirements outlined in the financing order, and (iii) has satisfied the creditworthiness requirements of the financing order.
+In all material respects, each materially significant REP (i) has been billed in accordance with the financing order, (ii) has made all payments in compliance with the requirements outlined in the financing order, and (iii) has satisfied the creditworthiness requirements of the financing order.

-Immediately following the February 1, 2007 debt service payment, the aggregate balance in the Capital Subaccount was at the targeted aggregate balance for this account of \$9.3 million, and an additional \$4.7 million was held in the Excess Funds Subaccount.
+Immediately following the February 1, 2008 debt service payment, the aggregate balance in the Capital Subaccount was at the targeted aggregate balance for this account of \$9.3 million, and an additional \$12.1 million was held in the Excess Funds Subaccount.